devang-marvania/Book-Journey/index.md

+### Mind Without Fear by Rajat Gupta

+Rajat Gupta holds a remarkable status in Corporate America.
+This story describes his meterioteric rise in "The Firm" and fall.
+Despite of one's opinion about his fall, this book provides a first hand account of strength and taking the situation as is.

 ### The Infinite Game by Simon Sinek

 Simon is one of my favorite authors for business leadership and here he proves again why.
 Here, a rare insight is given into how great companies operate and how they stand the test of time.
 A must-read for anyone trying to understand how to do better on personal or professional life.